 Arthritis is a common joint condition that affects millions of people.
 The damage caused by arthritis can lead to painful, swollen joints with limited motion.
 As it progresses, patients become increasingly limited in their mobility and ability to function in everyday life.

 This form of arthritis is the “wear and tear” damage associated with aging and injury.
-OA, can affect only one joint or multiple joints.
+OA can affect only one joint or multiple joints.
 Damage to the cartilage that covers the joint surfaces leads to a loss of smooth, frictionless motion in that joint.
 Symptoms typically include painful, swollen, stiff joints with “grinding” and “rubbing” in more advanced cases.

-Physical Therapy interventions are similar for both types of arthritis.
+Physical Therapy interventions are similar for all types of arthritis.
 A treatment program would help to decrease or manage pain and inflammation.
 This includes ice, heat, electric stimulation, and ultrasound.
 Additionally, gentle therapeutic exercise is used to increase strength around affected joints and stretching to increase or maintain flexibility.

 Commonly referred to as “RA,” Rheumatoid Arthritis is an autoimmune disorder which causes chronic inflammation to the lining of the joints in our body.
 As an autoimmune disorder, RA causes the body to attack itself.
 Frequently, symptoms appear first in the smaller joints of the fingers and toes.

 In about 40% of RA patients, symptoms are experienced in non-joint structures such as the skin, eyes, lungs, heart, kidneys, and blood vessels.
 With RA, the patient may have periods of flare ups and relative remission.

 There is no cure for RA, however it can be managed with a combination of physical therapy and medication.
 Medications include non-steroidal anti-inflammatories (commonly referred to as NSAID’s).
 In severe cases anti-rheumatic drugs and steroids short term for severe flare-ups.